BasLijten/blog/content/blog/getting-started-develop-for-xm-cloud-in-wsl2/index.md

 - "Nextjs"
 - "WSL2"
 ---
 In the Sitecore universe, Sitecore XM cloud is the next best thing.
 Not having to develop for Sitecore on your local machine, but in the cloud, is a huge step forward.
-[Sebastian Winter](https://www.linkedin.com/in/sebastian-winter-506962165/?originalSubdomain=de), Developer Advocete for Sitecore, did an excellent job with [this video](https://www.youtube.com/watch?v=Kig3kWZ8FuQ) to get you up and running on Windows.
-However, frontend developers tend to prefer to work on MacOS, Linux, or WSL2, in order to get some (major) speed improvements.
+[Sebastian Winter](https://www.linkedin.com/in/sebastian-winter-506962165/?originalSubdomain=de), Developer Advocate for Sitecore, did an excellent job with [this video](https://www.youtube.com/watch?v=Kig3kWZ8FuQ) to get you up and running with headless development for Sitecore XM Cloud on *Windows*.
+However, frontend developers tend to prefer to work on MacOS, Linux, or WSL2, in order to get some (major) [speed improvements](../getting-started-develop-for-xm-cloud-in-wsl2-benefits/).
 For WSL2, it does require some setup.
 In this blogpost, I'll explain how to setup your machine to develop for Sitecore XM Cloud in WSL2.
 I'll describe how a fresh Ubuntu 22 instance can be setup to get you ready.

 ## Steps to take

 1. (Optional) Install a fresh ubuntu 22 WSL instance.
 2. (Optional) Install Oh-my-posh for an awesome prompt - WITH Sitecore CLI integration!
-3. Configure the git Credential Manager
+3. Configure the Git Credential Manager (GCM) and clone a repo [skip](#configure-git-and-clone-the-xm-starter-kit)
 4. Install the Sitecore CLI (and see your prompt shine)
-5. Install Frontend tooling in order to build your xmcloud installation
+5. Install Frontend tooling natively in order to build your xmcloud installation

 ### (Optional) Install a fresh ubuntu 22 WSL instance